 Planned gifts of donor assets help ensure the future of The Scholarship Foundation.
 Contributions may be made during a donor’s lifetime or posthumously.
 The Scholarship Foundation benefits from bequests, charitable gift annuities, charitable lead trusts, and charitable remainder trusts.

-Donors can name The Scholarship Foundation of St. Louis as a beneficiary in their wills.
+Donors can name The Scholarship Foundation of St. Louis as a beneficiary in their wills or trust agreements.

 Charitable Gift Annuity